oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 Recommended (`recommended`) of value type Products (`products_t`) represents that these versions have a fix for the vulnerability and are the vendor-recommended versions for fixing the vulnerability.

-Under investigation (`under_investigation`) of value type Products (`products_t`) represents that it is not known yet whether this version is or is not affected by the vulnerability.
+Under investigation (`under_investigation`) of value type Products (`products_t`) represents that it is not known yet whether these versions are or are not affected by the vulnerability.
 However, it is still under investigation - the result will be provided in a later release of the document.

 #### 3.2.3.9 Vulnerabilities Property - References